A Semi-Supervised Approach for Power System Event Identification: Simulation Results

-As discussed in Section \ref{sec: ModelEval}, we investigate and compare the performance of various semi-supervised algorithms, including self-training with different base classifiers (SVML, SVMR, GB, DT, and kNN), TSVM, and LS to assess their effectiveness.
 In our evaluation process, we take into account $n_K = 10$ folds and $n_Q = 30$ random splits of the training samples into labeled and unlabeled subsets.
-Other simulation parameters are provided in Table. \ref{table:sim_setting}.
-As depicted in Figure \ref{fig:main4}, the comparative performance of diverse classifiers (namely, SVML, SVMR, kNN, DT, and GB) is presented across distinct semi-supervised models (self-training, TSVM, and LS).
-The outcomes of this analysis highlight that the integration of additional unlabeled samples and the utilization of LS for pseudo labeling surpasses the outcomes achieved by the self-training and TSVM approaches.
+As discussed in Sec. \ref{sec: Models}, we perform hyperparameter tuning of the models using the labeled training samples within each fold.
+Other simulation parameters, and models hyperparameter values are provided in Tables \ref{table:sim_setting} and \ref{table:sim_setting2} respectively.
+For the LS model, we utilize the same $\gamma$ value as obtained from the hyperparameter tuning of the SVMR model.
+As depicted in Figure \ref{fig:main4}, the comparative performance of diverse classifiers (namely, SVML, SVMR, $K$NN, DT, and GB) is presented across distinct semi-supervised models (self-training, TSVM, and LS).
+The outcomes of this analysis highlight that the integration of additional unlabeled samples and the utilization of LS for pseudo-labeling surpasses the outcomes achieved by the self-training and TSVM approaches.
 Moreover, the LS algorithm consistently enhances the performance of all classifiers more robustly.
 The following subsections provides further insight on the performance of each semi-supervised model.

-\subsection{Approach 1 - Inductive semi-supervised setting}
+\subsection{Approach 1 --- Inductive semi-supervised setting}

-The simulation results for the $5\Th$ percentile of the AUC scores of the SVML, SVMR, kNN, DT, and GB classifiers in predicting the labels of validation samples are shown in \ref{fig:subfig1}.
-It is clear that using a limited number of labeled samples, results in poor performance for the self-training method when utilizing SVMR, SMVL, and kNN base classifiers.
+The simulation results for the $5\Th$ percentile of the AUC scores of the SVML, SVMR, $K$NN, DT, and GB classifiers in predicting the labels of validation samples are shown in Fig.~\ref{fig:subfig1}.
+It is clear that using a limited number of labeled samples, results in poor performance for the self-training method when utilizing SVMR, SMVL, and $K$NN base classifiers.
 Moreover, the utilization of GB and DT as base classifiers does not necessarily lead to an improvement in event identification accuracy.
-This primarily arises from the disparity between the pseudo labels and the initial subset of labeled samples.
-Training with biased and unreliable pseudo labels can result in the accumulation of errors.
-In essence, this pseudo label bias exacerbates particularly for classes that exhibit poorer behavior, such as when the distribution of labeled samples does not accurately represent the overall distribution of both labeled and unlabeled samples, and is further amplified as self-training continues.
+This primarily arises from the disparity between the pseudo-labels and the initial subset of labeled samples.
+Training with biased and unreliable pseudo-labels can result in the accumulation of errors.
+In essence, this pseudo-label bias exacerbates particularly for classes that exhibit poorer behavior, such as when the distribution of labeled samples does not accurately represent the overall distribution of both labeled and unlabeled samples, and is further amplified as self-training continues.